xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 The only operation on a register is $set(x)$, which sets the value to $x$ (in the absence of concurrent operations).
 We can't perform these operations literally, since if two users receive concurrent $set$ operations in different orders, they'll end up with different values.

 However, we notice that $set(x)$ is doing something "new"---setting a new value $x$.
-So following Principle 1, we should use a unique set CRDT.
+So following [Principle 1](#principle-1), we should use a unique set CRDT.
 I.e., the state of our register is a unique set, and when a user calls $set(x)$, we call $add(x)$ on the unique set.
 The state is now a set of values instead of a single value, but we'll just have to live with this (see below).

 Of course, we don't have to keep around a set of all values that have ever been set; we can delete the old ones each time $set(x)$ is called.
 Indeed, for an ordinary (non-CRDT) register, we can think of $set(x)$ as having two steps: first, delete the old value; then set the new value $x$.
 In CRDT-land, using a unique set, this becomes: first, for each old value, delete it; then add the new value $x$.

 In summary, the implementation of $set(x)$ is: for each element $e$ in the unique set, call $delete(e)$ on the unique set; then call $add(x)$.
 The result is that at any time, the register's state is the set of all the most recent concurrently-set values, i.e., the maximal values with respect to the causal order.

 Loops of the form "for each element of a collection, do something" are common in programming.
-We just saw a way to extend them to CRDTs: "for each element of a unique set, do some CRDT operation".
+We just saw a way to extend them to CRDTs: "for each element of a unique set, do some CRDT operation" (either a unique set operation or an operation on the element's value, if it's a CRDT itself).
 We call this a **causal for-each** because it affects elements that were added to the unique set causally prior to the for-each operation.
 It's useful enough that we make it our next principle of CRDT design:

-**Principle 3a.** For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a unique set (or list CRDT).
+<a name="principle-3a"></a>**Principle 3a.** For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a unique set (or list CRDT).

 ### Getting the Value